vladimir-rurik/Bacchus/README.md

 # Requirements

-Visual Studio 2017 to see and debug the code
+- Visual Studio 2017 to see and debug the code.
-MS Server 2017 Express LocalDB to hold a database named Bacchus
+- MS Server 2017 Express LocalDB to hold a database named Bacchus.

 # Short explanation